fury-money/furya/x/feeshare/spec/00_register.md

 # Register a contract

 Use this guide to register your contract.
-For a more in-depth guide on registering, visit the [Terra Docs feeshare tutorial](https://docs.terra.money/develop/guides/register-feeshare)
+For a more in-depth guide on registering, visit the [Furya Docs feeshare tutorial](https://docs.furya.money/develop/guides/register-feeshare)

-## Using terrad
+## Using furyad

-`terrad tx feeshare register [contract_bech32] [withdraw_bech32] --from [key]`
+`furyad tx feeshare register [contract_bech32] [withdraw_bech32] --from [key]`

 Registers the withdrawal address for the given contract.